 Insects and Animals

 Moisture and wood rot attracts insects—they love nothing better than a soft wooden beam to burrow into.
 But if insects weren’t bad enough, mice and rats are often right behind them.
-Crawl spaces without a vapor barrier make it easier for these pests to sneak into your crawl space and make their homes.
+Crawl spaces without a vapor barrier make it easier for these animals to sneak into your crawl space and make their homes.
 Once established there, it can be difficult and very unpleasant to remove them, not to mention exposing the rest of the household to their scampering and feces.

 Burst and Frozen Pipes